aspiringsecurity/Water-ICM/README.md

 We are also using Optimism to enable scaling of the decentralized public goods mobility network and effective management and communication setup for Drones utilized in Operations and Maintenance across multiple regions.
 Drones can be effectively utilized for building operations, inspection and maintenance and safer and more efficient surveys.
 We are extending and adapting our platform for connected vehicles in Europe for sustainability and efficiency.
 We are currently working on a dataset of 15000 trips, 45+ trucks and 175+ drivers and enabling them to achieve better fleet management using drone monitor.
 We wish to use Optimism for scaling the solution for the current dataset.

 3. a.
-FVM: We are generating NFTs for NFC tags of drone licenses of drone owners/drivers and contract professionals involved in drone administration.
+IPFS + FVM + Chainlink Functions: We are generating NFTs for NFC tags of drone licenses of drone owners/drivers and contract professionals involved in drone administration.
 Please visit: https://github.com/aspiringsecurity/Water-ICM/tree/main/NFT.Storage-water-icm/nfc-tag-nft-fvm

 FVM enables us to use building blocks exposed through interfaces, enabling the construction of incident archiving and drone imaging solutions.
 This improves better outcomes for monitoring, incident reporting, precision logistics.
 Links: shorturl.at/chzB6 (dapp, monitoring), https://youtu.be/dk3TQlEsxfo and https://youtu.be/dqR-I70UT1I (dapp, management).